Sexual Offences

 Will I be put on the Sex Offender Register?
 Will my details be made public?

-If you are convicted of a child sex offence, you will be deemed a “reportable offender” which means your details will be on the register and you will have to report to the Sex Offender Management Squad for a number of years following your conviction.
+Those convicted of a child sex offence are deemed “reportable offenders”.
+This means that their details will be on the register and they will have to report to the Sex Offender Management Squad following their conviction.

 Certain information about people on the register can be made available to members of the public.
-There are three types of information that can be provided.
-They are:
+There are three types of information that can be provided:

 - The personal details and photographs of offenders who are missing or whose location is unknown